sebftw/Eiko/THEORY.md

 Usually, unknown points in $u_{init}$ are set to infinity, but they don't have to be: Eiko simply checks if any points violate the principle of minimizing time-of-flight and corrects them.
 It uses a fast iterative method (FIM) [1] to parallelize this on a GPU and continues iterating until all points converge to the theoretically minimum travel time.
 It is somewhat similar to Dijkstra's algorithm.

 Eiko can therefore be seen as a generalized, non-homogeneous distance transform.
-While functions like MATLAB's `bwdist` or CuPy's `distance_transform_edt` calculate fast geometric distances assuming a constant propagation speed, Eiko handles variable wave propagation speeds, making it useful for beamforming, signed distance functions in complex media, shortest path planning, and more.
+While functions like MATLAB's `bwdist` or CuPy's `distance_transform_edt` compute the geometric distances under the assumption of a constant propagation speed, Eiko handles variable propagation speeds.
+This makes it useful for aberration-corrected beamforming, acoustic lens design, signed distance functions, fastest-path planning (e.g., robot navigation), predicting wildfire movement or seismic migrations, and much more.

 **Limitations:** The calculated time-of-flight will always be an overestimate, but it is usually accurate enough for most use cases as long as the grid spacing is half a wavelength or less.
 The accuracy also depends on the exact medium in which the calculations are performed (e.g., whether a lens is present).